 Summary of Absences

-The poem begins with the speaker describing how the sea moves in a rain storm.
+The poem begins with the speaker describing how the sea moves in a rainstorm.
 While the rain “patters,” the sea rages.
 It collapses and rises, and then all of a sudden falls like a wall.
 All this occurs free of obstruction.
 There are no ships or shorelines there to stop its movements.

-The next section speaks on the sky.
+The next section speaks of the sky.
 It is somewhat more peaceful, but still enjoys the freedom of the sea.
 The clouds start to clear at the end of the second stanza and then Larkin throws in the final line which complicates the entire poem.
 The speaker describes the “attics” of his life that are “cleared” of him.
-Absence becomes an important part of the text, and one that can be explored in a number of different ways.
+Absence becomes an important part of the text and one that can be explored in a number of different ways.